jasonaaronwilson/c-armyknife-lib/src-doc/io.md

 file_peek_char, fgetc, or a host of other functions attempt to read the input then

+## @function file_skip_bytes

+Skip n_bytes from the given input stream unless the end of the file is reached first in which case we silently return without indicating that condition.
+Gemini claims that fseek may not work on "stdin" and further claims there may be a seekable proprety associated with an input stream (which seems to match up when running on Debian Bookworm...).

 ## Copy some or all of an input stream to an output stream.

 ## Return true if an input stream is at the end of the file.
 I don't